iddi/oogway-processing/oogway/README.md

 Parameters:
 * x, y - float.

 Return the angle of the line from the oogway's position to the position specified by (x,y).
+Notice that this angle might be different from the angle that was accumulated by the "left", "right" and "setHeading" commands.
+The returned angle is always in (-180, 180].

 ### distance()
     distance(x, y)
 Parameters:
 * x, y - float.

 Return the distance from the oogway's position to the position specified by (x, y).
+It is always positive.

 ## Change oogway's trace
 The following commands shall be always used in pairs. "begin" a trace will change the oogway's trace left on the canvas until "end" the trace. "begin"ing a trace will "end" the trace that has been "begin"ed, if it is not "end"ed. "end"ing a trace will change the trace to normal strait and solid lines.